PhysicalBit7/notes/docs/OOP/34_Multiway_Trees.md

 ## B-Trees

-* In a .term[B-Tree], the node size is designed the same as a disk block.
+* In a B-Tree], the node size is designed the same as a disk block.
 * B-Trees (of order $m$) follow these rules:
     - The root has at least two subtrees unless it is a leaf.
     - Each non-root and non-leaf node holds $k-1$ keys and $k$ pointers to subtrees where $k$ is between `ceil(m/2)` and $m$.